w3f/polkadot-wiki-old/docs/polkadot/node/node_operator.md

 You should **NOT** run a validator if you have DOTs, but you do not have enough technical knowledge to set up a validator.
 It is recommended to delegate / nominate your DOTs to someone you trust for helping you to do this kind of work.

 As a nominator, you can still get the rewards by nominating multiple validators.
-If you want to know more about nominator, please come [HERE](./nominator.md).
+If you want to know more about nominator, please see [HERE](./nominator.md).

 For this tutorial, we use Ubuntu 18.04 and will be running on PoC-3 Alexander testnet.
 No matter what operating system you are using, setup should not be too much difference.
 There is a lot of [VPS](./node_operator.md#vps-list) choice out there, feel free to pick one you like.